-- It was believed that the roots of the tree penetrated depths of the lower world, branches of the tree reached out and stretched out to the heavens, and the trunk remained on the earth’s plain.
+- It was believed that the tree’s roots penetrated depths of the lower world, branches of the tree reached out and stretched out to the heavens, and the trunk remained on the earth’s plain.

 Other things to note about what the tree of life (Crann Bethadh) symbolizes

 It was believed that the tree was able to bless people with prosperity.
 The towering height of Oak trees is associated with qualities such as endurance and nobility.
 Basically, the bigger the tree, the more fertile the land and the more the settlement would thrive.

 The Oaktree is also known to attract lightning; this tree characteristic is considered to be of great importance by celts and in Celtic symbols.

 In physical products, the tree of life appears in everything from jewellery to wall plaques.

 The Tree of life in other religions and movies:

 The Norse had a Tree of Life emblem, which they may have carried with them when they conquered Ireland.
 However, the ash tree, which they named ‘Yggdrasil,’ was their sacred tree, not the oak.